-Kingfisher Helps with Dog Rescue
+Kingfisher Helps with Dog Rescue in Wakefield

 At Kingfisher Windows, we regularly support the local community in various ways.
 For 25 years we have helped to build strong relationships between local charities and organisations by making donations and working on projects in the local area.
 Our latest community project involved supplying and fitting two double glazed panels with cat flaps to Whitehall Dog Rescue, based at Greenacres Farm, East Ardsley, Wakefield.

 The two panels are designed to provide access to and from two new purpose built cat houses for eleven stray cats.
 The project is the latest development in an ongoing relationship between Whitehall Dog Rescue and Kingfisher Windows.